eniolakunle/DjangoBlog/README.md

-# Jesus-Based Blog - A Django 5 Application ✝️📖
+# Jesus Blog - A Django 5 Application ✝️📖

 This is a simple blog application built with **Django 5** to share inspirational posts, devotionals, and reflections based on the teachings of **Jesus Christ**.
 The project is designed to help users create, read, update, and delete posts (CRUD functionality) while promoting the message of faith, hope, and love. ❤️